David Lee (Singaporean footballer)

-David Lee (born 10 April 1958) is a Singaporean former footballer who last played for the Singapore national football team and Geylang United as a goalkeeper.
+David Lee Soon Chye (born 10 April 1958) is a Singaporean former footballer who last played for the Singapore national football team and Geylang United as a goalkeeper.

 He was part of the Singapore Malaysia League side that won the 1994 Malaysia Cup and Malaysian League title.
 He had also won the first ever S.league title and Singapore Cup "double", with Geylang United in 1996.
 He had since retired from professional football in 1997.

 Early life

 Lee was born to a mechanic and housewife in 1958 and stayed in Commonwealth, Singapore.
 As the eldest child, he has two younger brothers and two younger sisters.

 At 15, Lee was selected for the National Youth badminton team.
 He was subsequently spotted by Football Association of Singapore chairman N. Ganesan and was drafted into the National Youth football team.